johanneskropf/node-red-contrib-sox-utils/README.md

 ## Handling large files

 As the nodes try to do as much as possible in memory by using buffers or writing tmp files to /dev/shm you would need a lot of ram or change the size of /dev/shm to deal with very large or very many files.
 If you plan to record long pieces of high quality audio or play very large audio files please use the file based input/output that all nodes in this suite include as an option.
 This way sox will read and write the data directly from and to your filesystem which in that occasion is preferable.

+## Passing additonal effects to the record and convert nodes

+Both the record and convert node support adding additional effects that will be tagged on the sox command to execute.
+You can pass those additional arguments as a string in `msg.options` which contains the effects in the same format as they would be used in the sox command line utility.
+For example you could use `highpass 200 lowpass 8000` in `msg.options` to add a high and lowpass filter.
+The record node needs to be in the *control with `msg.payload`* mode to be able to pass in the additional arguments with the start msg.
+Keep in mind that not all effects might work.
+To debug use the detailed debug output to the second output option.